andraugust/andraugust.github.io/quantum-2.md

 $$

-So the quantum result is similar to the classical result, but note that on the right side the expectation is taken over the entire derivative, which in general is different from taking it over $$x$$ and then differentiating.
+So the quantum result matches the classical result in expectation, but note that on the right side the expectation is taken over the entire derivative, which in general is different from taking it over $$x$$ and then differentiating.
 In other words,

 $$